nce a tiny

 dominate the industry will have a hard time serving larger companies.

-Multinational corporations, Cashman says, don't want a different
+Multinational corporations don't want a different

 leadership coach with a different method in every port.
 The industry is